vicyan1611/BookLeaf/pa/README.md

 # BookLeaf - PA
-- This folder includes all resources handed in for each PA, from PA0 to PA5.
+- This folder includes all required resources submitted for each PA, from PA0 to PA5.